-Endoglycosidases cleave intact glycans from glycoprotein

 -All enzymes are tested for the absence of proteolytic or unexpected glycosidic activity

 Endoglycosidases are some of the most widely used enzymes for the analysis of glycoproteins.
-These enzymes release intact glycans from glycoproteins, while exoglycosidases release individual monosaccharides (i.e. sialic acid, galactose, ß-N-acetylgucosaminidase, mannose, etc.).
+These enzymes release intact glycans from glycoproteins, while exoglycosidases release individual monosaccharides (i.e. sialic acid, galactose, ß-N-acetylgucosamine, mannose, etc.).

-PNGase F is commonly included in the group of enzymes due to its similar activity of cleaving N-linked glycans, though it is actually an amidase.
-It cleaves between the asparagine amino acid and the first ß-N-acetylglucoseamine sugar (GlcNAc) of the chitobiose core of N-linked glycans.
-The Endo F enzymes and Endo H cleave N-linked glycans between the first and second GlcNAc, leaving a charged residue which aids in increasing solubility of the deglycosylated protein, reducing the potential for precipitation of the protein aggregates.
+PNGase F is commonly included in the group of enzymes due to its similar activity of cleaving intact N-linked glycans, though it is actually an amidase.
+It cleaves between the asparagine amino acid and the first ß-N-acetylglucosamine sugar (GlcNAc) of the chitobiose core of N-linked glycans.
+The Endo F enzymes and Endo H cleave N-linked glycans between the first and second GlcNAc, leaving a hydrophilic residue which aids in increasing solubility of the deglycosylated protein, reducing the potential for precipitation of the protein aggregates.
 PNGase F cleaves all N-linked glycans, while Endo H and the Endo F enzymes remove specific types of N-linked glycans.
+PNGase F will not remove oligosaccharides containing alpha-(1,3)-linked core fucose commonly found on plant glycoproteins.